Before You E-Submit

 Email is the preferred contact method for PharmCAS customer service.

 PharmCAS will make every attempt to process your application in a timely manner.
-At the same time, you are responsible for submitting your application and ALL other related materials to PharmCAS so that they are received before the earliest deadline date established by your designated pharmacy degree programs.
+At the same time, you are responsible for submitting your application and ALL other related materials to PharmCAS so they are received before the earliest deadline date established by your designated pharmacy schools.
 PharmCAS processing may take up to four weeks after your application, transcripts, and fee are received.
-PharmCAS is not responsible for any materials lost in the mail or for delays caused by the registrar’s office.
+PharmCAS is not responsible for any materials lost in the mail or for delays caused by the registrar's office.